remix-run/remix-website/data/posts/lazy-loading-routes.md

 <figcaption class="my-2">The lazy() method allows us to trim down our critical path bundle</figcaption>

 Now our critical path bundle includes _only_ those routes we've deemed critical for initial entry to our site.
-Then when a user clicks a link to `/projects/123`, we fetch those routes in parallel via the `lazy()` method:
+Then when a user clicks a link to `/projects/123`, we fetch those routes in parallel via the `lazy()` method and execute their returned `loader` methods:

 <img alt="network diagram showing a link click using route.lazy()" src="/blog-images/posts/lazy-loading-routes/network6.png" class="border rounded-md p-3 shadow" />